4 Go-to Excuses To Help You Get Out of Any Plans

 If you really want to do something, you will find a way.
 If you don’t, you will find an excuse. – Jim Rohn

 I am known for being the “kaladkarin” in our group.
 I would love to join every “lakad” my friends and office mates have.
 I would never turn down an invitation.
 It bothers me to turn someone down.
 However, I can’t always say “yes” every time my friends want to make plans.
 I can get away with honesty to few close friends.
 But for anyone else, I am obliged to come up with a better excuse for they will never understand me.
 No is just a small word, but it holds so much power.
+The hardest thing wasn’t declining offers, it is wondering what to do when everyone else is out.

 It has always been wrong to decline with an excuse.
 Knowing how to decline helps avoid hurt feelings.
 But it is perfectly fine to say,